pacejoe/alexa-demo/README.md

-# Alex Demo
+# Alexa Demo

-#the demo is split up into 3 branches
+# the demo is split up into 3 branches
 " step1, step2, and step3
 " each branch adds a little more code to step through development